KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 ##### Implicit vs Explicit Layers

-Explicit layers are layers which are enabled by an application (e.g. with the vkCreateInstance function), or by an environment variable (as mentioned previously).
+Explicit layers are layers which are enabled by an application (e.g. with the vkCreateInstance function as mentioned previously), or by an environment variable.

 Implicit layers are those which are enabled by their existence.
 For example, certain application environments (e.g. Steam or an automotive infotainment